Validating Quantum State Preparation Programs (Extended Version)

-Indeed, in the algorithm \cite{10.5555/2011430.2011431} that uses the initial Hamming weight superposition state, the authors realized the potential low probability of preparing the initial state via the repeat-until-success scheme and pointed out the uses of a specialized gate instead of Hadamard gates, to start their repeat-until-success state preparation program.
-The special gates created a simple superposition state with a different probability distribution, rather than the uniform distribution in the case of using Hadamard gates.
+Indeed, in the algorithm \cite{10.5555/2011430.2011431} that uses the initial Hamming-weight superposition state, the authors recognized the low probability of preparing the initial state via the repeat-until-success scheme and proposed using a specialized gate instead of Hadamard gates to start their repeat-until-success state preparation program.
+The special gates created a simple superposition state with a different probability distribution, unlike the uniform distribution produced by Hadamard gates.
 The analysis of these specialized superposition gates with different probability distributions will be included in our future work.

 Another utility of using QSV is to judge the implemented programs' correctness and find a more optimized implementation.
-In QSV, we can perform the tasks by using our PBT framework.
-In other frameworks, such as OpenQASM, nothing fundamentally stopped the OpenQASM developers from making the same choices.
-Still, we note they did not have the benefit of the \pqasm type system and PBT framework.
+Other frameworks, such as OpenQASM, do not have property-based testing features.